I’m Kristin and journaling saved my life.

 I live and write in New York.
-When I’m not journaling, I like to read psychology books, play with my Siamese cat Starlee, and ride my Vespa in the sun.
+When I’m not journaling, I like to read psychology books, play with my tortie-point Siamese cat Starlee, and ride my Vespa scooters in the sun.

 Always feel free to drop me a line and say hi or ask a question.
 I read all the emails I get, and I do my best to get back to you even if it takes a bit.

 So, what are my credentials?

-Well, I have a dusty piece of paper that says I have a Bachelor’s degree in Journalism from Boston University.
+Well, I have a Bachelor’s degree in Journalism from Boston University.
 Post-graduate, I studied Multimedia Production for the Web at the University of Washington.
-And I was a Content Developer at circle.com where I wrote articles and developed content strategies for a variety of web sites.
+And I was a Content Developer at circle.com where I researched and wrote articles and website copy for a variety of clients.

 My real experience, however, comes from the daily practice of sitting at this desk and putting words on the page every morning.
 For 30 years and counting, I consistently journal for about an hour most days, whether or not I want to.
 And especially when I don’t want to.
 I have kept a daily journal since I was 12 years old and have never flagged in my dedication to the craft.